gmartincor/gmartincor/README.md

 ---

-## 🚀  Full-Stack Software Developer
+## 🚀 About Me
+Hi!
+I'm Guillermo.
+I build **full-stack applications** and design **data pipelines** that help turn ideas into real products.
+I enjoy creating solutions that are both technically solid and user-friendly, from designing APIs and managing databases to developing frontends that feel intuitive.

-I’m a Full-Stack Software Developer passionate about building reliable, scalable, and user-focused applications.
-My background in business and financial analysis gives me a unique perspective: I design solutions that not only work technically, but also create real business value.
+I’m also passionate about **AI and automation**, exploring ways to make applications smarter and more efficient.
+My background in business and finance gives me a unique perspective on how technology can drive real impact.

-I have experience delivering end-to-end applications , while also exploring how AI and automation can enhance products.
-From designing secure APIs and data models to developing modern frontends, I aim to bridge engineering with practical impact.

-**What I build:**

-- **Full-Stack Applications:** Robust platforms from backend to frontend.

-- **AI-Powered Features:** Integrating intelligent workflows and automation into real products.

-- **APIs & Data Systems:** Secure, scalable services and data pipelines.

-- **User Interfaces:** Clean, responsive, and user-friendly frontends.
+When I code, I focus on making systems **reliable, maintainable, and practical**—whether it’s a backend service, a data workflow, or an interactive frontend.

 ---